 The Diploma was intended to widen the activity spectrum of those specialists in anaesthesia, who are already in clinical practice and are interested in acquiring additional knowledge in the entire field of regional anaesthesia.

-The concept of ESRA or CME/CDP approved courses and workshops, take into account the knowledge level of reasonably experienced clinicians.
+The concept of ESRA and CME/CDP approved courses and workshops, take into account the knowledge level of reasonably experienced clinicians.
 The salient points of different techniques, the overall strategies for their use, as well as their advantages and risks, have been stressed during the courses and workshops visited by all candidates.

 Regional techniques are integral components of anaesthesia and are frequently administered to the high-risk patients, ranging from newborns to the frail elderly.
 Therefore, the objective of the examination, is to treat defined subjects in an encompassing way, with sound knowledge of anatomy, physiology and pharmacology related to regional anaesthesia, as well as skills in block performance, in a holistic context.

 The EDRA examination takes place each year at the ESRA Annual meeting in September.
 It is split in two parts over two years.
 The next diploma examinations 2015 will be at the 34th ESRA Congress in Ljubljana, Slovenia.

 The examination fee for each part is €120 (€50/retake) and must be paid in advance upon confirmation of application, using the EDRA payment form.
 Please note that checks are not accepted.